Celebrity MasterChef viewers urge BBC to make series alteration

 MasterChef fans are issuing similar complaints following the Celebrity MasterChef final.

-On Friday (8 September), the conclusion to the celebrity version of the cookery competition drew to a close, with former Love Island contestat Luca Bish, Emmerdale actor Amy Walsh and opera singer, known for the GoCompaire adverts, Wynne Evans battling for the trophy.
+On Friday (8 September), the conclusion to the celebrity version of the cookery competition drew to a close, with former Love Island contestat Luca Bish, Emmerdale actor Amy Walsh and opera singer Wynne Evans, known for the GoCompare car insurance adverts, battling for the trophy.

 Wynne said that the show has “changed” his life, stating: “This is a brilliant feeling.
 The kids will love this, they’ll be like, “Dad!
 I can’t believe you did it when all you cook for us is beans on toast!”